AhnJihwan/AhnTri/README.md

 - Updated math.h for more efficient math
 - small other changes
 - PS/2 Mouse but it has a bug which makes the OS a mess.
+- GDT and malloc() memory managements
+- Timer
 WIW(What I Want, Unaccomplished yet)
-- Memory mamgaement( Directories, Filesystem, save/open files...)
-- Time
+- Directory access
 - Graphichs

 #Multiboot